 Packed with memorable lines, hilarious situations, and a deceptively high degree of insight, director Billy Wilder’s captivating classic continues to charm audiences 60 years after it was first released.
 Because Wilder and co-writer I.A.L.
 Diamond set their zany tale in a nostalgic era - the roaring 1920s - the film doesn’t have to fit the constraints of any contemporary context.
 Instead, it can concentrate on the timeless interactions and misunderstandings between men and women, as well as their often warped perceptions of each other.
 It’s a clever conceit that keeps the movie wonderfully fresh, no matter how many times we’ve seen it.

 The story of two down-on-their-luck Chicago musicians (Tony Curtis and Jack Lemmon) who unwittingly witness the bloody St. Valentine’s Day Massacre, then masquerade as women and join an all-female band in a frantic attempt to escape the wrath of a vengeful mob kingpin (George Raft) is just a setup for a surprisingly frank examination of sexual and gender psychology.
 Before the guys can get comfortable in their pumps and undergarments, they meet the bubbly, jiggly, and oh-so-blonde Sugar Kane (Marilyn Monroe), the band’s lead singer and every man’s fantasy girl.
-And while both men are attracted to Sugar like flies to honeycombs, they become her best bosom gal pals and in turn see the vulnerability and insecurities that make her human.
+Both men are attracted to Sugar like flies to honeycombs and become her best bosom gal pals to get close to her.
+In the process, though, they see the vulnerability and insecurities that make her human.

 The dilemma then becomes do they exploit what they learn about Sugar as women and use it to their advantage as men to get her in the sack?
 Joe (Curtis) initially does, masquerading a second time as Sugar’s fantasy guy, a rich, bespectacled yachtsman with a Cary Grant accent and inferiority complex.
 Meanwhile, Jerry (Lemmon) takes his feminine role too seriously, summoning his inner gold-digger and leading on dirty old millionaire Osgood Fielding III (Joe E. Brown), who’s unabashedly smitten with Jerry’s sassy alter ego, Daphne.
 What will happen when Sugar finds out her Mr. Right is really her best girlfriend who isn’t really a girl at all but a wolf in sheep’s stockings?
 And what will happen when Osgood discovers the dreamy Daphne is a baritone with a beard?